kyoh86/gogh/README.md

 `gogh` manages repositories in multiple servers that is pairs of an owner and a host name.
 To login in new server or logout, you should use `auth login` with personal access tokens.

-You should generate personal access tokens with repository permissions:
+You should generate personal access tokens with "Repository permissions":

-- ✔️ Read access to code and metadata
+- ✅ Read-only access to "Contents" and "Metadata"
-- ✔️ Read and Write access to administration
+- ✅ Read and write access to "Administration"

 ## Available commands